 My X-Cell 40 has actually only seen one really major crash.
 A high speed inverted impact that almost totaled it, but that was the only bad one.
 Incidentally, it happened when I tried my very first loop.
 I've certainly had a few light "kisses" with the ground since then which required new blades, shafts, flybars, and a canopy or two; but with over a thousand flights on it, it's still very flyable and enjoyable to this day.

 This size helicopter (30/40) is the same size as a 550 electric and they were about the smallest you could get back then (at least if you wanted something fairly decent and robust).

 I was actually really trying hard to justify getting the larger X-Cell 60 because everyone rightfully said it was an easier one to learn on (bigger = more stable), and a better all round helicopter.
 However, it really would have broken the budget and been much more than the girlfriend was willing to put into the collective pot; so given our modest income level at the time, we got what we could afford.

 These X-Cell 40 mechanics have since seen their way into two scale fuselages over the years as well.
 First was an X-Cell MD500, and then they had a fairly long stint inside a FunKey 222 before a crash rendered the fuselage a worthless pile of fiberglass.
 Its final demise is documented on my RC helicopter crash page.

 I did a fairly major update to my aging X-Cell 40 to breath some new life & performance into it.

 The biggest upgrade was to the frame set.
 Gone are the old stamped aluminum frames in favor of a stronger and stiffer stacked carbon fiber frame set.
-A new full metal and ball raced control/bell crank set was also added replacing the old plastic set that used simple bushings.
-I also replaced the older style cone starting hub in favor of a custom machined hex hub I turned on my lathe.
+A new full metal and ball raced control/bell crank set was also added replacing the old plastic set that used simple plastic bushings.
+I also replaced the older style cone starting hub in favor of a machined hex hub I turned on my lathe.
 A new style piezo electronic GY240 heading lock gyro, and stronger/faster digital servos finalized the update.